Alabama–LSU football rivalry: Series history

 In 2019, the two teams met for their second Game of the Century of the decade as #1 LSU faced off against #2 Alabama.
 The game featured the top two NFL quarterback prospects and Heisman Trophy candidates at the time in Alabama's Tua Tagovailoa and LSU's Joe Burrow.
 Although the matchup was fairly even in the first quarter, the Tigers never trailed over the course of the game and outscored Alabama 23–6 in the second quarter to lead 33–13 at halftime.
 The Tide pulled within one score multiple times in the fourth quarter, but LSU's high scoring offense would prove to be too much for Alabama to overcome with the Tigers winning 46–41.
 The game snapped an eight-game losing streak in the series for LSU and virtually ensured both an SEC West title win and a College Football Playoff berth barring a total collapse.
 For Alabama, it set up the first time since the founding of the Playoff that they would not make an appearance, which they not would not miss again until 2022.
 The 46 points given up by the 'Bama defense was the most points scored in the Nick Saban era (later surpassed in the same season in the 2019 edition of the Iron Bowl) and the most given up by any Alabama team since October 25, 2003, against Tennessee.
 The game was the most viewed match-up of the 2019 regular season by over four million viewers, it also topped all conference championship games by a significant margin.

+The series will be interrupted in 2027 and 2029 (unless the teams reach the SEC Championship Game and/or meet in the College Football Playoff) after the SEC did not pair the Crimson Tide and Tigers as yearly opponents from 2026-29 under the conference's nine-game schedule format.
+Mississippi State is replacing LSU as a yearly opponent for Alabama (joining Auburn and Tennessee), while LSU drew Arkansas, Ole Miss and Texas A&M as its yearly trio.
+The 2026 game is in Baton Rouge, followed by a 2028 meeting in Tuscaloosa.